-Can Noether Networks parameterize useful conserved quantities from raw pixel information?
-We train on only 311 training sequences, which makes generalization difficult.
-In this setting, the base SVG model struggles with overfitting - novel test objects often morph into objects seen at train-time, and the object in motion often morphs with the target object (as shown in figure 1).
-Our Noether Network uses the inner loss formulation of Equation 2(b), where q{φ} is a two-layer CNN receiving two consecutive frames followed by a fully-connected projection layer producing 64-dimensional embeddings.
-We meta-tailor the embedding and the base model for 400 epochs.
-As seen in figure 4, taking a single inner tailoring step improves performance slightly over the baseline SVG model with respect to all four considered metrics: learned perceptual image patch similarity (LPIPS) [59], mean squared error (MSE), peak signal-to-noise ratio (PSNR), and structural similarity (SSIM).
-As the prediction horizon increases, the Noether Network performs comparatively better, likely because conservations encourage the model to retain aspects of the ground-truth input.
+In our experiments, we train on only 311 training sequences, which makes generalization to the test set difficult.
+In this low-data setting, the baseline SVG model struggles with overfitting - predicted frames often morph objects in the test set into objects seen at train-time, and the object in motion often morphs with the target object (see the prediction \tilde{x}T in Figure 1, for example).
+Our Noether Network uses the inner loss formulation of Equation 2(b), where g{φ} is parameterized as a two-layer CNN with a final fully connected projection layer that produces 64-dimensional embeddings.
+We meta-tailor the embedding and the model from scratch for 400 epochs.
+As seen in Figure 3, taking a single inner meta-tailoring step improves performance marginally over the baseline SVG model on the test set w.r.t.
+MSE, PSNR, and SSIM.
 These results provide some evidence that Noether Networks are capable of learning useful inductive biases from raw video data.